-In today's pages: Hitler, healthcare and the Klan
+Opinion: In today’s pages: Hitler, healthcare and the Klan

 The editorial board still likes a plan that will go before the L.A. school board this month, allowing outside operators to submit proposals for running 50 new schools that will open over the next few years.
 What it doesn't like are signs that the district isn't acting transparently about the issue, as indicated by a town-hall meeting where opponents were locked out, and the L.A.
 Unified's decision to give a new school to the mayor's education partnership even though parents and teachers were not consulted:

-The board has this much to say about Adolf Hitler's manifesto "Mein Kampf": It's repetitious, long-winded and evil.
+The board has this much to say about Adolf Hitler’s manifesto ‘Mein Kampf’: It’s repetitious, long-winded and evil.
 But it also argues that Germany should stop banning the book and go ahead with a new, annotated publication of it:

 On the other side of the fold, the op-ed page ponders how President Obama's healthcare plan can prevail over doomsayers who claim the government will be taking over Americans' lives.
 Author Nancy J. Altman offers a possible solution: Take a cue from Franklin Delano Roosevelt's strategy for the passage of Social Security.
 And folklorist Patricia A. Turner tells the story behind a Ku Klux Klan quilt, and what the quilt's changed ownership says about America.